jchin1968/presentations/deck/2019-02-26_behat-overview/slides.md

   - Tests first, then Code
 - Based on outcome as it appears to an end-user
 - Writing tests is a shared process between end users and developers
-- Human-readable stories are easily converted to test scripts
+- Human-readable stories are easily automated

 ???
 - PHP implementation of Cucumber which is a Ruby test framework based on BDD (behavior driven development)